 To help the fermentation process out, the sloth has ruminants such as cattle and deer, a multi-chambered stomach.
 This includes one compartment that acts like large fermentation tank – so big is this vat that when full it takes up most of the body cavity and accounts for some 20-30% of its body weight, even with the bacteria doing all the hard grind.

-It can take over four weeks for food to pass the entire length of its gut, but even then there isn’t a tremendous amount of nutrition to be had – and so it follows that the sloth applies many other tricks of adaptation to maximise its efficiency and minimise its energy budget.
+It can take over four weeks for food to pass the entire length of its gut, but even then there isn’t a tremendous amount of nutrition to be had – and so it follows that the sloth applies many other tricks of adaptation to maximize its efficiency and minimize its energy budget.

 For a start a sloth has a low metabolism, and runs its body temperature more economically than most mammals, between 30 – 34 ℃ when active.
 This helps save substantially on heating bills, and it is the reason why, along with its inability to shiver (another high energy activity the sloth has evolved to go without), a sloth is covered in thick insulating fur.
 In fact, like the green Iguanas that you’ll see soaking up the first of the sun’s rays in the morning, the sloth will also bask to raise its body temperature enough to get on with the process of digestion – a metabolic status known as Heterothermic, their body temperature fluctuates with that of its environment.
 To further reduce energy consumption, muscle mass is low too – less than 20-30% of body weight compared with some 40-50% in most mammals of their size.
 Their reduced musculature and body temperature means they are slow, but then they don’t need to move very fast.. their food doesn’t run away and other than being on the menu of large birds of prey, such as Harpy eagles, they have very few predators to run away from.